LibreCAD/docs/ref/widgets.rst

    :header: "Icon", "Description"
    :widths: 10, 60

-    |icon01|, "''Show all blocks'' make all the blocks in the current drawing visible."
+    |icon01|, "''Show all blocks'' makes all the blocks in the current drawing visible."
     |icon02|, "''Hide all blocks''."
     |icon03|, "''Create a block''."
     |icon04|, "''Add an empty block''."